 Cherries on the Fresno Fruit Trail

-Our second stop was at Allen & Laurel Jackson’s you-pick orchard (which we discovered at the Kingsburg Swedish Festival on Saturday) and so we picked our own cherries for the first time.
-There are still plenty of red cherries, but we had to do a bit of searching.
+Our one successful cherry picking year was at Allen & Laurel Jackson’s you-pick orchard (which we discovered at the Kingsburg Swedish Festival the day before) and so we picked our own cherries for the first time.
+There were still plenty of red cherries, but we had to do a bit of searching.

 We had a great time, as usual, on the Fresno Fruit Trail.
 I love this yearly tradition of ours.
 It was even better this year with an overnight stay to make it a full weekend!